Khushi-0334/excursion/README.md

 - Download links (coming soon) for iPhone and Android.
 - A simple footer with copyright.

-The goal is to create an enticing marketing tool that attracts potential users to the app.
+The goal is to create an appealing marketing tool that attracts potential users to the app.